At the heart of the matter: Co-designing a lifestyle-based mental health intervention for patients following a heart event

 This project aims to address this by exploring patient needs through group modelling techniques and using the experienced-based co-design framework to co-design a lifestyle intervention tailored towards patients’ mental health needs following a heart event.
-The data generated in this study will be used to seek category one funding to develop this intervention and assess its feasibility.
-The team hope to start recruiting consumers and clinical stakeholders to take part in workshops later this year.
+The data generated in this study will be used to seek category-one funding to develop this intervention and assess its feasibility.

-Dr Sarah Gauci (SOLVE-CHD Postdoctoral Researcher) was able to secure funding for this project through Deakin University’s Faculty of Health Research Capacity Building Grant Scheme (HAtCH)
+Dr Sarah Gauci (SOLVE CHD Postdoctoral Researcher) secured funding for this project through Deakin University’s Faculty of Health Research Capacity Building Grant Scheme (HAtCH).

 The Team: